moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

        comment: 'The name of the entity'.
 ```

-Moose defines the following type for properties:
+Moose defines the following types for properties:

 - Character
 - Number